 The symptoms of Lyme disease and MS can be similar.
 Doctors may confuse one with the other.
-To diagnose these conditions, doctors will need to conduct blood and other tests.
-If a doctor suspects you have MS, you may need magnetic resonance imaging (MRI), a spinal tap, and evoked potential tests, which measure brain activity.
+To diagnose these conditions, your doctor will need to conduct blood and other tests.
+If your doctor suspects you have MS, you may need:

-It is unlikely that you have both Lyme and MS, but it is possible.
-Some of Lyme disease’s symptoms can mimic those of MS. It can also follow a relapse-remittance course, where the symptoms come and go.
-Finally, the results from an MRI and a cerebrospinal fluid analysis may look similar among people with either condition.
+It’s unlikely that you have both Lyme disease and MS, but it’s possible.
+Some of Lyme disease’s symptoms can mimic those of MS. It can also follow a relapse-remittance course, where symptoms come and go.

-If your history and medical results suggest you could have either condition, a doctor may decide to try IV antibiotic therapy to see if there is an improvement in the MRI scan.
-Once the doctor determines your condition, you will begin a treatment and management plan.
+If your history and medical results suggest either condition, your doctor may decide to try antibiotic therapy to see if there’s an improvement in your symptoms.
+Once they fully determine your condition, you’ll begin a treatment and management plan.

-If you have Lyme disease or MS, it is important to seek medical advice right away.
-Despite the different outlooks for Lyme and MS, getting diagnosed and being treated for both conditions is imperative to your overall health.
+If you have Lyme disease or MS, it’s important to seek medical advice right away.
+Despite the different outlooks for Lyme and MS, early diagnosis and treatment for either condition is imperative to your overall health.

 Generally, Lyme disease is a treatable condition that requires antibiotic therapy.
 Some, even after antibiotic therapy, may experience chronic Lyme disease and require different courses of treatment.